 Meals: Meal costs should be kept within reasonable limits.
 USM will not cover any liquor expenses.
 The university will normally reimburse meal costs for only the candidate and two or three committee members.

 Preparing the Candidates: With the above plans in place, the candidates can be notified by phone or email to set up the appointment.
 Appropriate materials regarding the program and the university should be sent to each candidate well in advance of the interview.
 Note: Ask the candidates if they would like to request accommodations or have interests that could be arranged for during the visit.
-Note: Inform candidates to complete a "USM Application for Employment" (faculty do not complete the full application, the finalist will complete a modified version for the background check) and bring it to the interview.
-The application provides information necessary for reference and background checks.

 Conducting the Interview: Criteria and/or areas for discussion must be consistent for all candidates.
 The questions for candidates need to be job related and, when appropriate, to broader issues related to the university.
 The same set of core questions must be used for each candidate, (even internal candidates) with individualized questions added for the purpose of clarifying information about applicable experience.
 Questions regarding age, race, veteran status, or sexual orientation are also not to be asked.
 See Legal - Illegal Quesitons and examples of Behavior-based Questions.